stylessh/sshort/README.md

 > No analytics, no tracking, no cookies, no ads, no bullshit.
 Just shortening.

 ### Features
 The urls stores in a Redis database.
 And yours are in Local Storage.
-This makes the app blazing fast.
+This makes the app blazingly fast.

 ### Development